Ramadan 2026: The Month of Healing- 70,000 Divine Gifts await you

 Narrated by Sahabi Salman Al-Farsi (RA): On the last day of Sha’ban, the Prophet ﷺ said: "O people!
 The month of Ramadan, full of greatness and blessings, has come upon you."

-• Whoever performs obligatory acts in Ramadan is rewarded as if they performed 70 obligations in another month.
+Whoever performs obligatory acts in Ramadan is rewarded as if they had performed 70 obligatory acts in another month.

 Using Food as a Reward: From a Sip to the Fountain of Al-Kausar